bajamircea/bajamircea.github.io/_posts/2015-12-06-evaluation-timeline.markdown

 # Runtime deferred

 In this example things are not what they look at first glance.
-In the main function below the code looks straigtforward: it creates a logger, it states the condition for the messages to be logger in the logger construction and then later only warning and error messages are logged.
+In the main function below the code looks straightforward: it creates a logger, it states the condition for the messages to be logger in the logger construction and then later only warning and error messages are logged.